aws-samples/aws-online-data-migration-workshop/module4/README.md

 In order to enable SFTP for our users we need to create our AWS Transfer for SFTP server

-1. From the AWS console, at the top of the screen, click **Services** and type & select **AWS Transfer for SFTP**
+1. From the AWS console, at the top of the screen, click **Services** and type & select **AWS Transfer family**

 2. Make sure your Region is set to: **us-west-2 Oregon**

 3. Click **Create Server**

-4. Select **Public** as we will be creating a public SFTP server
+4. Select **SFTP** as your protocol, click **NEXT**

-5. Select **Service Managed** to use the inbuilt user management capabilities
+5. Select **Service Managed** click **Next**.
+On the next screen, select **Publically accessible** as your endpoint type, and click on **NEXT**

-6. Under Logging Role select the logging role that you created in Task2. (e.g. myAWSTransferLogRole)
+6. Select **Amazon S3** for the domain type and click **Next**

-7. Click **Create Server** to finish
+7. In the CloudWatch logging section Click on **Choose an existing IAM role**, then select the role you created or CloudWatch logging (i.e. myAWSTransferLogRole) and click **Next** then **Create Server** to finish

-8. Your server will be created and show as starting, When the server is ready for use the status will change to Online
+8. Your server will be created and show as starting.
+When the server is ready for use the status will change to **Online** (this will take a few minutes)

-9. Click on the new server
+9. Click on the **Server ID** of the the AWS Transfer for SFTP instance

-10. Make a note of the endpoint address of your **server-id** for later (e.g. s-1234567890123.server.transfer.ap-us-west-2.amazonaws.com) in your workshop file as **Transfer-For-SFTP-Endpoint-IP-Address**
+10. Take note of the endpoint address shown for your **server-id** for later in your workshop file as **Transfer-For-SFTP-Endpoint-IP-Address** (e.g. s-1234567890123.server.transfer.ap-us-west-2.amazonaws.com)

 At the end of this task you should now have:

-• Created your SFTP endopoint & noted down the name of your AWS Transfer for SFTP server endpoint
+• Created your AWS Transfer for SFTP endopoint & noted down the name of your AWS Transfer for SFTP server endpoint

 <br/><br/>

 **CONNECT TO LINUX CLIENT AND SFTP SESSION**
 ----------------

-We have a couple of pre-requisites that we need to ensure are in place.
-We will be using the linux host for this module

-Please connect to the Linux instance provided for this workshop
+In the following steps, we will use the linux instance provided for this workshop, and its SFTP client for the SFTP tasks

 1. In your Remote Desktop session, click on Windows icon located at the bottom left of the screen